Oceania Amazon Cruise (2026)

 We visited the church, took some photos, and left a donation.
 After walking around the shore for a while, Bay Area In-Laws decided to return to the cruise ship.

-East Coast In-Laws stayed with us to take photos of birds (Greater Anis and Great Kiskadees) perching on a big tree along the shore.
+East Coast In-Laws stayed with us to take photos of birds (Smooth-Billed Anis and Great Kiskadees) perching on a big tree along the shore.
 I also saw some Muscovy ducks.

 Rei suggested that we walk inland on a trail into the Amazon forest.
 East Coast In-Laws took another trail near the shore.
 There were other people walking on the same forest trail as we did.
 We saw more houses; many of them were beautifully painted with images of Amazonian animals and birds.